 - Never assume that you are stuck with the way things are right now.
 Life changes every single second, and so can you. – When hard times hit there’s a tendency to extrapolate and assume the future holds more of the same.
 For some strange reason, this doesn’t happen as much when things are going well.
 A laugh, a smile, and a warm fuzzy feeling are fleeting and we know it.
 We take the good times at face value in the moment for all they’re worth and then we let them go.
 But when we’re depressed, struggling, or fearful, it’s easy to heap on more pain by assuming tomorrow will be exactly like today.
 This is a cyclical, self-fulfilling prophecy.
 If you don’t allow yourself to move past what happened, what was said, what was felt, you will look at your future through that same dirty lens, and nothing will be able to focus your foggy judgment.
 You will keep on justifying, reliving, and fueling a perception that is worn out and false.

 - It is what it is.
 Accept it, learn from it, and grow from it.
 It doesn’t matter what’s been done; what truly matters is what you do from here. – Realize that most people make themselves miserable simply by finding it impossible to accept life just as it is presenting itself right now.
 Don’t be one of them.
 Let go of your fantasies.
 This letting go doesn’t mean you don’t care about something or someone anymore.
+Love who you want, be proud.
 It’s just realizing that the only thing you really have control over is yourself in this moment.
 Oftentimes letting go is simply changing the labels you place on a situation—it’s looking at the same situation with fresh eyes and an open mind, and then taking the next step.

 - Use pain, frustration and inconvenience to motivate you rather than annoy you.
 You are in control of the way you look at life. – Instead of getting angry, find the lesson.
 In place of envy, feel admiration.
 In place of worry, take action.
 In place of doubt, have faith.
 Again, your response is always more powerful than your circumstance.
 A tiny part of your life is decided by completely uncontrollable circumstances, while the vast majority of your life is decided by your responses.
 Where you ultimately end up is heavily dependent on how you play the hands you’ve been dealt.